chinalaunchlabs/expenses_tracker/docs/api.md

 ## What is REST?

-(Here)[https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/] is a great introduction to REST API and how to use it.
+[Here](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/) is a great introduction to REST API and how to use it.

+We usually use [Postman](https://www.postman.com/) to send raw API requests to the server for testing.

 ## Authentication